 All the definitions and terms used in Access Rules, related to the provision of information, are indicated in Lithuanian time, i.e. EET (Eastern European Time) time is used for winter time, EEST (Eastern European Summer Time) time is used when daylight saving is applied.

+The provisions of the Access Rules applicable at the Domestic Exit Point shall apply both to Network Users transporting gas to the Domestic Exit Point and to Network Users transporting gas to the Domestic Exit Point Achema.

 CHAPTER III